himanshu-ag21/himanshu-ag21/README.md

 - 👀 I’m interested in Data Analytics & Data Science
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Analytics Projects
-- 📫 To reach me mail me at himanshu.ag21@gmail.com
+- 📫 Ping me at himanshu.ag21@gmail.com

 <!---
 himanshu-ag21/himanshu-ag21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.